-In January 1999 my mom was diagnosed with gliosarcoma, a rare malignant brain tumor projected to take her life within six months.
+In January 1999 my mother was diagnosed with gliosarcoma, a rare malignant brain tumor projected to take her life within 6 months.
 As I ventured into the final semester of my eighth grade year, she began intense chemotherapy and radiation following a craniotomy surgical operation to remove the tumor.
 Miraculously the tumor remained stable four months shy of five years.
-In August 2005, the start of my second year in college, doctors reported the stomach-dropping news of tumor re-growth.
+In August 2005, when I was 22 and just beginning my sophomore year of college, doctors reported the stomach-dropping news of tumor re-growth.
 She quickly underwent treatment called gamma-knife radiation.

-In the years that followed she began to face radiation necrosis as a result of her 1999 treatments.
-The necrosis, or death of brain tissue, caused her major physical handicaps and hindrances in communication and mental awareness.
+In the months that followed, she began to face radiation necrosis, a delayed effect of her 1999 and recent 2005 treatments.
+The necrosis, or death of healthy brain tissue, caused her severe physical handicaps and hindrances in communication and mental awareness.
 By spring of 2005, she was unable to walk, feed herself, or dress herself.
 That August marked the reluctant yet inescapable first plunge into darkness that has characterized the past three years of my life and the lives of my family members.
 Paradoxically, that dark plunge has been full of light.
-In Grace Disguised, named after a book by Jerry Sittser, I seek to convey that which I once thought mutually exclusive—pain and joy—through photography, drawing, and digital manipulation.
-My intention is that the viewer would come to understand my reason for hope and seize it for themselves in the midst of their own loss.
+In Grace Disguised, a mixed media series named after a book by Professor Jerry Sittser of Whitworth University, I seek to convey that which I once thought mutually exclusive: pain and joy.
+My intention is that the viewer would begin to understand my reason for hope.

-The paradox is that he is using pain to prove he is more than a crutch; to reorient my priorities on eternal matters; to give me perspective on the pettiness of wealth, the American dream, and the applause of important people; to make me more patient, sensitive, and unusually grateful.
+God is using the situation to prove he is more than a crutch.
+Through pain, he is reorienting my priorities on eternal matters; and using it to give me perspective on the pettiness of wealth, the American dream, and the applause of important people.
+He is making me more patient, sensitive, and unusually grateful.
 He is teaching me to forgive tirelessly and live sincerely, because loving people means subordinating myself for the good of another.
-And certainly, I have been newly quickened to spend my life like it's running out; to teach me true thanksgiving; and most rewardingly, God's empathy in pain is making me love him more.
+And certainly, I have been newly quickened to spend my life like it's running out.
+Yet most rewardingly, God's profound empathy and depth of personal suffering is making me love him more.
 These are things of grace.

 A year ago, at the height of these bleak reflections, I began reading A Grace Disguised.
-Sittser lost his wife, youngest child, and mother in one fatal car accident.
-In the book he expresses similar desires to regain what he lost.
-He explains that the problem with this desire, if it were miraculously fulfilled, is that we would eventually lose what we regain all over again.
-No matter the miracle, death ultimately wins by ending our lives.
-These recreation photographs, like a miracle’s temporal and inadequate solution to death, inadequately recreate the past.
-The lighting, the positioning, the facial expressions, and even the people are not the same.
-These pieces manifest the powerlessness we feel beneath the conquering hand of death.
+Sittser lost his wife, youngest child, and mother in a single car accident.
+In the book he expresses a similar longing to regain what he lost; but he explains that the problem with this, if it were miraculously fulfilled, is that he would eventually lose what he regained all over again.
+Death wins; life nonetheless runs out.

-I know that every viewer, and every human for that matter, has or will experience varying degrees of loss.
-The fact that we live in a fallen world means that suffering is as much apart of life as breathing.
+Lastly, it is a sure thing that every viewer, and every human for that matter, has or will experience varying degrees of loss.
+The fact that we live in a world broken by sin means that suffering is as much apart of life as breathing.
 But allow me to add: in creating art reflecting my suffering, I feel humbled at the thought of the hardships belonging to viewers that supersede my hardships.
-The goal of my art is not to naively demean your loss by declaring it no big deal in light of eternity or its gains, because it is a very big deal.
-The good that has come from my suffering does not justify nor erase the badness of my mom’s tumor, nor does it make it something I wish on another.
+The goal of my work is not to naively demean another's loss by declaring it no big deal in light of eternity, or God's graces gained through it; because it is a very big deal.
+The good that has come from my loss does not justify nor nullify the badness of my mother's tumor; it does not make it something I wish on another.
 Pain and grace are surely related, but they are not interchangeable.

-The goal of my art is to implore you, and to remind me, to make the most of loss.
-Our response to it and perspective on it dictates the kind of impact it will have on us; whether or not it will be destruction, or grace in disguise.
+The goal of this work is to implore you, and to remind me, to make the most of loss.
+Our response to it and perspective on it dictates the kind of impact it will have on us, whether or not it will be pure darkness, or grace in disguise.